Media Skills Course

 We look at using conviction as part of your communication.

 How to structure and order the facts in a press release so that it gets noticed and how to tailor it for different media.

 You'll learn the different tactics you can adopt when deciding what position to take, whether to give or decline interviews and issue statements.

-Each delegate will identify their own media skills strengths and qualities and then receive positive feedback from their fellow Media Training Course participants on what they perceive as their strengths and /or what they have seen them do that works for them.
+You'll then receive positive feedback from their fellow participants on your strengths and what they have seen you do that works.

 Each person will have an opportunity to say:

-- What they are taking away from the Media Skills Training Course
+- What they are taking away from the day

 - What specifically they know they will use